ROBOTIS-GIT/emanual/docs/en/dxl/p/pro_plus.md

 ## [Confirmation of Connection](#confirmation-of-connection)

-The LED of DYNAMIXEL pro flickers once if the power is supplied to DYNAMIXEL pro properly via wiring.
+The LED of DYNAMIXEL-P flickers once if the power is supplied to DYNAMIXEL-P properly via wiring.

 # [Drawing](#drawing)
 The output horn has been redesigned.
-Please refer to below comparisons between PRO and PRO+.
+Please refer to below comparisons between DYNAMIXEL PRO and DYNAMIXEL-P series.

 ![](/assets/images/dxl/p/h54p_drawing.png)